Trams in Lviv: High Speed Tram

 In the 1960s plans for the construction of a high-speed, partly underground tram were included in the prospective general plan of Lviv.
 Its design began in the late 1970s.
-At first, plans were made to build two tunnels with around metro size in the centre of the city (practically, metrotrams), and to link them to overground routes.
-The portals of the first tunnel, 2.2 km in length, were to be built in the Pidzamcha district and intersection of Franko Street and Snopkivska.
+At first, plans were made to build two tunnels with around metro size in the center of the city (practically, metrotrams), and to link them to overground routes.
+The portals of the first tunnel, 2.2 km in length, were to be built in the Pidzamche district and intersection of Franko Street and Snopkivska.
 This radius included the construction of two underground stations: "Old Town" (near the Old Market Square) and "Reunification Square" (now Halytska).
 Ports of the second tunnel of 3.2 km in length should have been located at the beginning of Sakharov Street and at the intersection of Lychakivs'ka and Mechnikov streets.
 Three underground stations were planned: "University", "Reunification Square" and "Vynnik Market".
 The second step was to build a third tunnel from Ivan Franko Square through the Citadel, Bandera Street and the railway station to Yanivsky Cemetery with the underground stations Polytechnic Institute, Kropyvnitsky Square and Station.

 In 1987 the first portion of the overground high-speed line was built between street Sakharov to the streets of Science.
 Underground construction began with the erection of the first Potocki Palace in the courtyard, which led to damage to surrounding buildings.
 In light of this, as well as the financial crisis of the late 1980s, the project was frozen.